-School, camper, scout, homeschooler, lifelong learner, and other groups are especially welcome to visit us.
+School, camper, scout, homeschool, lifelong learner, and other groups find trips to the Museum a way to expand what they learn offsite, and to spark new interests and skills.
 We offer science and art opportunities indoors, outdoors, and in partnership with Audubon Vermont.
 Visits typically last 1-2 hours, and groups of 10 or more get a discounted admission.

 We offer standards-compliant curricula for some ages, and will work with you to build an educational field trip that suits your teaching needs.
 We have special offerings for groups of students and campers, including age- and grade-specific guiding questions, directed explorations, and scavenger hunts.
 We have information to help Scouts with badges and belt loops as well.
 Contact us to schedule your visit.

 What to Expect: In the Museum

 When your group arrives, a brief video gives background information about the Museum, its history, woodcarving, and birds.